 Yes, students may engage in sleepovers as long you have confirmed with the other parents that they will be properly supervised.
 At this time, SISP does not allow romantic or mixed-gender sleepovers.

-Ultimately is is up to you to set the curfew, although SISP has created the following guideline for weekend (Friday-Saturday) curfew:
+Ultimately is is up to you to set the curfew, although SISP has created the following guideline for a weekend (Friday-Saturday) curfew: